 So, you see, insurance covers more than just medical emergencies.
 If you had one, you’d think that was pretty important.

 Here’s a relevant example in my own life.
-I made plans in January for a spring trip to Europe with a friend.
+I made plans in January of last year for a spring trip to Europe with a friend.
 Many of our arrangements were non-refundable (you know, the inter-Europe flights that are super-cheap but they want you to add $35 to each ticket for cancellation insurance.)
 In March, a family member was at the end of a long illness and I considered canceling my trip.
 That would have been very expensive for my friend and for me.
 If we’d had insurance, the loss of money due to nonrefundable flights, hotels, and excursions would have been eliminated.
 In the end, we didn’t have to cancel, but we were concerned about it.

 The cost of the insurance was lower than what it would have cost to buy refundable tickets or cancellation coverage from the airline.
 In the end, we didn’t have to cancel, but it really made me think.
 Travel insurance isn’t very expensive and it could save you thousands if you have to cancel.